DinizR/picollo/README.md

 - Picollo Foundation
 - Picollo Hot Pluggable Modules

-The Picollo Foundation is the basic framework structure for the entire backend solution, and the Picollo Hot Pluggable Modules are modules in many levels responsible for the dynamic interfaces and business implementations (nano modules).
+The Picollo Foundation is the basic framework structure for the entire backend solution, and the Picollo Hot Pluggable Modules are modules in many levels responsible for the dynamic interfaces and business implementations (pico modules).

 The Picollo Foundation is composed of the following internal components: